mrange/MiniJson/README.md

 # MiniJson

-MiniJson is a conforming JSON parser licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+MiniJson is a conforming JSON parser for F# licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 MiniJson has decent performance (comparable to commonly used [Json.NET](http://www.newtonsoft.com/json)) and provides decent error messages (possible to suppress if performance is of importance).